 The Melbourne Law Masters is a graduate law program of the highest quality, available to law and non-law graduates.

-PSB Accreditations for Groups A, C, E, F, G, H and I until 1 December 2019 and for Groups B and D until 26 February 2020
+TTIPAB Accreditations for Groups A, C, E, F, H and I until 30 November 2019 and for Groups B and D until 26 February 2020 and for Group G until 16 November 2023

 |A: Legal process and overview of intellectual property|